The Dinaric Alps (Via Dinarica)

 Borders / Transportation / Other

-As another option, I've provided an alternative route that remains in Montenegro until the official crossing point and then remains in Montenegro to join back up with the official Via Dinarica.
+As another option, I've provided an alternative route that remains in Albania until the official crossing point and then stays within Montenegro until joining back up with the official Via Dinarica.
 The two routes are very close in length but the alternate involves more vertical gain, and also bypasses the first resupply (puts it 4km off-trail).
-You also won't have the option of summit Maja Jezerci, Albania's highest peak, but if you're here in late May or early June you likely won't be summiting anyway without mountaineering gear.
+You also won't have the option to summit Maja Jezerci, Albania's highest peak, but if you're here in late May or early June you likely won't be summiting anyway without mountaineering gear.
 I think the trade-off is worth it.

-The remaining border crossings at proper crossings or near enough for a simple road walk alternate.
+The remaining border crossings occur at official stations or near enough for a simple road walk alternate.
 Once you cross into Slovenia you can breathe a sigh of relief, you're in the Schengen Area!
 No more patrolled border crossings for the rest of the trail.
 On to the Alps!

 Next Section: The Alps